-After the questions with the two psychologists one left the room and the writing portion started.
+After the questions with the two psychologists, one left the room and the writing portion started.
 This is where things go pretty fast so I will try to detail as much as I remember, but I will probably forget a few things that happened.
-I just want you guys to get the over all gist of it so that you feel more prepared if you have to get one of these done.
+I just want you guys to get the overall gist of it so that you feel more prepared if you have to get one of these done.
 They did not tell me what we would be doing or how long it would take.
-The one detail they did tell me was that my results would be compared to a baseline of people my gender, age and education background in order to see where I am lacking etc.
+The one detail they did tell me was that my results would be compared to a baseline of people my gender, age, and educational background in order to see where I am lacking.

 The writing was quick, and now that I look back I think it was more memory than writing.
-What I was required to do was she held up a paper with for shapes on it and held it up for 10 seconds.
-After that I had to draw them from memory in order as accurately as possible.
+What I was required to do was memorize the paper she held up for 10 seconds with shapes on it.
+After that, I had to draw them from memory in order, as accurately as possible.
 So, we did that for a bit.
-It took me a few times to get it down but after the 3-4 time looking at it for 10 seconds at a time I got it down.
+It took me a few times to get it down but after the 3-4th time looking at it for 10 seconds at a time I got it down.

 By finger tapping I mean there was a clipboard with a little trigger and a counter next to it.
 With my index fingers on both hands (we switched back and forth from right to the left) I had to tap it as many times as I could within 30 seconds.
 That went on for a few minutes and was as annoying as you would think.
 Which I think might be part of the point of that test.
 Everything is meant to test your limits physically, mentally and emotionally.

-We ended with a computer “game”, again no explanation on how it works so as you go you figure out the “rules” which change every so often.
-It was four cards, each had a symbol, color and shape on them all different from each other.
+We ended with a computer “game”, again no explanation on how it works so as you go you figure out the rules which change every so often.
+It was four cards, each had a symbol, color, and shape on them all different from each other.
 At the bottom was a card and you dragged it to the corresponding card.
 The card it matched with would change every four turns.
-The yellow would match the yellow, or the star with the star (regardless of color), if it had 4 symbols on it you would match it with the one with four symbols.
-You’d keep going with the rule until the computer changes it and tell you you’re wrong until you figure it out again.
+The yellow would match the yellow or the star with the star (regardless of color), if it had 4 symbols on it you would match it with the one with four symbols.
+You’d keep going with the rule until the computer changes it and tells you-you’re wrong until you figure it out again.
 It went on for about 10 minutes.

 When it was all over I spoke with the both of them again and they explained my results, along with suggestions to help.
 My results were that overall I was normal in many categories.
-I have awesome “random memory recall” and should be on Jeopardy (I’m waiting for the invite, love that show).
-Where I struggled was my auditory processing, which is associated with the left temporal lobe.
-When I said I did badly on the word and story tests, I mean it, I was awful.
+I have awesome random memory recall and should be on Jeopardy, their words not mine.
+Where I struggled was auditory processing, which is associated with the left temporal lobe.
+When I said I did badly on the word and story tests, I meant it, I was awful.
 They told me that it’s a problem that shows the damage done by 3+ years of having partial seizures in my left temporal lobe.

-They first of all confirmed that I was, in fact, not driving.
-Along with that asked what I do when I attend classes or listen to lectures, anything school related.
+They confirmed that I was in fact not driving.
+Along with that asked what I do when I attend classes or listen to lectures, and anything school related.
 I told them I’ve been lucky and most of my classes have corresponding written notes to reference.
 But, I do recall struggling in classes I attended in person on a regular basis with sparse notes.
 You know the professors that expect you to hang on every word they say?
 Then you have to get permission to record them or ask for notes from someone else.
 Those professors were just awful, and now I know why I would do so badly in their class compared to others.
-The damage in my left temporal lobe prevented me from fully absorbing what was being said along with blanking out for a few seconds at a time, and becoming disoriented as a result.
+The damage in my left temporal lobe prevented me from fully absorbing what was being said along with blanking out for a few seconds at a time and becoming disoriented as a result.